Burbinox/developer-bible/AI_and_ML/README.md

 ## R-squared <a name="r-squared"></a>
 Is a statistical measure that indicates how well the regression line fits the data.
 It is commonly used in linear regression to assess the quality of the model. (range 0-1, 0 bad, 1 good)

+## Random Forest <a name="random_forest"></a>
+Collection of multiple decision trees built on random subsets of the data (with replacement — some samples may appear multiple times or not at all in a given tree).
+Each tree works independently, and the final prediction is based on majority vote (for classification) or average (for regression).
+It produces more accurate and stable results than a single decision tree.